Joeyonng/joeyonng-notebook/Machine Learning/3_Logistic_Regression.md

 ### MAP rule and posterior probability

-Recall that the BDR with 0-1 loss is the MAP rule
+Recall in @sec-bayesian-classifier-map-rule that the BDR with 0-1 loss is the MAP rule

 $$
 f (\mathbf{x}) = \arg\max_{y} \mathbb{P}_{Y \mid \mathbf{X}} (y \mid \mathbf{x})